2020 American Household Credit Card Debt Report

 Credit card debt had the largest relative change during 2020 among all debt types.

-The drastic -12.94% decrease in credit card debt in 2020, comes into direct contradiction with its 9.32% growth in 2019, which was more than double the average total household debt growth.
+The drastic -12.94% decrease in the American household credit card debt in 2020, comes into direct contradiction with its 9.32% growth in 2019, which was more than double the average total household debt growth.

 This extreme volatility of credit card debt within the last two years is more easily understood by looking at the graph of quarterly percentile change for all major debt categories:

 It is worth noting that the decrease in credit card debt as experienced in the beginning of 2020 has significantly slowed down in the 3rd quarter.

 Despite this, credit card debts reduction in 2020 has been more significant than any other debt category in both relative and absolute terms, as seen in the table below:

 Debt Balance Differentials

 19:Q4 – 20:Q3